 Household Spending in Sweden averaged 0.16 percent from 2000 until 2021, reaching an all time high of 4.50 percent in May of 2021 and a record low of -6.80 percent in April of 2020.
 This page provides - Sweden Household Consumption MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sweden Household Consumption MoM - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Household Spending in Sweden is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Household Spending in Sweden to stand at -0.60 in 12 months time.
-In the long-term, the Sweden Household Consumption MoM is projected to trend around 0.40 percent in 2020, according to our econometric models.
+Household Spending in Sweden is expected to be -1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sweden Household Consumption MoM is projected to trend around 0.50 percent in 2022 and 0.40 percent in 2023, according to our econometric models.